Muskegon County assistance programs.

 Christ Temple Church - Free food, groceries, bread, and other commodities are made available to assist families/individuals in short term emergency situations or who may be undergoing a hardship.
 May only receive food once a month from this particular location.
 Call (231) 733-4745

-Families that are facing a crisis have other food pantries that they can contact in an emergency.
+Families that are facing a crisis have other free food pantries as well as soup kitchens in Muskegon County that they can contact in an emergency.
 Not only may the locations offer a free box of groceries or meal (including at Christmas) but many also deliver meals to the elderly or pass out clothing or personal hygiene items.
 Or case managers from the Muskegon agencies can refer people to SNAP food stamps.
-Click more information.
+Click more information Muskegon County food pantries.